RINEARN/exevalator/mcp/README.md

 You can declare variables, assign values, and use them in expressions.

-    Using the `exevalator` MCP server, perform the following steps:
+    Using the `Exevalator` MCP server, perform the following steps:

     - Declare variables x, result1, and result2.
     - Set x = 3.4.